SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/create-in-outlook.md

 2. Click **SuperOffice message** and select one of the templates on this submenu.
 The **New SuperOffice email** dialog opens.

     > [!NOTE]
     > This presupposes that you are logged on to SuperOffice CRM.
 If not, the menu will only contain one item: **Populate**.
 If you click **Populate**, you will be asked if you want to start SuperOffice CRM.
-If you accept, the submenu will be populated.
+If you accept, the submenu is populated.

 3. In the **Subject** field, enter the text that you would like to be the subject of the email.
 This will also be shown in the Activities section tab of SuperOffice CRM.